Capital Region Wind Ensemble

 Once a year, the CRWE invites selected high school students to perform with the ensemble and participate in master classes with guest soloists.

 Many CRWE members teach or have taught in school districts throughout the Capital Region.
 Members also perform professionally with regional ensembles including the Albany, Schenectady, and Glens Falls Symphony Orchestras.
 CRWE members are often heard at Saratoga Performing Arts Center, Proctor’s Theatre and other local theaters; and with groups from the area pop and jazz scene, including the Empire Jazz Orchestra.

 Brett Wery is the Principal Conductor of the CRWE.
 He assumed the duties in 2003 when founder, Joseph Miller stepped down from the position.
-Mr. Wery is the Dean of the School of Music at SUNY Schenectady County Community College.
-He is a recipient of the SUNY Chancellor’s Award for Excellence in Teaching, 2003, as well as the SUNY Schenectady Foundation Award for Excellence in Teaching and the SUNY Chancellor’s Award for Excellence in Scholarship and Creative Activities, 2017.
-He conducts the SUNY Schenectady Wind Ensemble and instructed in woodwind applied studies, chamber music, music theory and conducting before becoming Dean in 2018.
+Mr. Wery is a retired Dean of the School of Music at SUNY Schenectady County Community College.
+He was a recipient of the SUNY Chancellor’s Award for Excellence in Teaching in 2003, as well as the SUNY Schenectady Foundation Award for Excellence in Teaching and the SUNY Chancellor’s Award for Excellence in Scholarship and Creative Activities in 2017.

 He performs and records with the Empire Jazz Orchestra, and the Dogs of Desire.
 He is an active composer and arranger and a member of ASCAP and SCI.
 Mr. Wery received his M.A. from the University of Denver and his Bachelor of Music degree from the North Carolina School of the Arts.